michealstevewaugh/ErrorMakesClever/port-forward opensearch service from private vm.md

 Everyone can't ssh the private machine.
-So use under the same cidr/subnet range public machine.
+So use under the same cidr/subnet range public machine for ssh and create a tunnel.
 ```
 ssh -i mykey.pem -L 9200:<private-vm-ip>:9200 user@<bastion-public-ip>
 ```